saitonakamura/react-ts-i18n/README.md

 ## Advanced usage

-Basic examples are nice, but of course we want real world cases, when resources can be splitted by the different files and can be loaded dynamically (you don't want to load ALL available languages from the start, are you?)
+Basic examples are nice, but of course we want real world cases, when resources can be splitted by the different files and can be loaded dynamically (you don't want to load ALL available languages from the start, are you?).
-The advanced configuration is that instead of static imports we use can pass a function that returnes a Promise that has our resource?
+The advanced configuration is that instead of static imports we use can pass a function that returnes a Promise that has our resource.
-ES2017 `dynamic import` feature is an obvious way to go (webpack/parcel/you name it will split the chunks for you) You can see complete example here (examples/dynamicImport)
+ES2017 `dynamic import` feature is an obvious way to go (webpack/parcel/you name it will split the chunks for you).
+You can see complete example here [examples/dynamicImport](examples/dynamicImport)

 ### Preparation